Ambassadors share human development concern and commitment.

 UNDP, along with other UN agencies, has long enlisted the voluntary services and support of prominent individuals as Goodwill Ambassadors or Youth Emissaries to highlight these causes.

-Their fame helps amplify the urgent and universal message of human development and international cooperation, helping to accelerate achievement of the Millennium Development Goals.
+Their fame helps amplify the urgent and universal message of human development and international cooperation, helping to accelerate achievement of the Sustainable Development Goals.

 They articulate the UNDP development philosophy and programmes of self-reliant opportunities and motivate people to act in the interest of improving their own lives and those of their fellow citizens.